 The Illusion of Separateness

 In the end, the unarmed truth will come out.
-It will be whispered in the alleyways, canonized by our poets, held in the hearts of all those who care.
 Martin Luther King said, “I still believe that standing up for the unarmed truth is the greatest thing in the world.
 This is the end of life.
 The end of life is not to achieve pleasure and avoid pain.
 The end of life is to do the will of God, come what may.”
 These words describe the moral and psychological power that steps out of delusion and tells us the truth.

 This excerpt is taken from the book, “The Wise Heart”